-- 3. Check whether the gas bottle is open or has to be replaced. - ⇒ If the gas supply was provided late, the self-test delayed and the following message appears:
+- 3. Check whether the gas bottle is open or has to be replaced. - ⇒ If the gas supply has been provided late, the self-test has been delayed and the following message appears:

 (i) The intended use is only possible after the self-test has been successfully completed.